-About the computer simulations: LearnIt and CodeIt
+©2012 William G. Harter Introduction to Contents About the computer simulations: LearnIt and CodeIt

-The first tier of computer programs used to make figures in this book and provide animated visualizations of physical phenomena or analogies thereof in this book is LearnIt series consisting of BounceIt, OscillIt, QuantIt, WaveIt, etc. listed in the table below.
-The idea was to make them like are analog computers that allow text figures to become dynamic thought experiments.
+The first tier of computer programs in this book is the LearnIt series consisting of BounceIt, OscillIt, QuantIt, WaveIt, etc. listed in the table below.
+These are (hopefully) user-friendly applications that made many of the figures in this book and provide animated visualizations of physical phenomena or analogies thereof.
+They are analog computers that allow text figures to become dynamic thought experiments.

-The suffix "It" attached to most of these programs is derived from the FaceIt interface invented by Dan Kampemier of FaceWare in Urbana, IL a worldwide programming project I joined in 1985 to 1993.
-A lot has changed since then!
-Now with T.C.
-Reimer begins re-application using X-Code, IOS, HTML, Mathematica, and others.
-One needs a graphical user/programmer interface (GUI or GPI) that can be easily updated with new menus, dials, text editors, spreadsheets, OpenGL, 3D stereo windows, etc.
+The suffix "It" attached to most of these programs is derived from the FaceIt interface invented by Dan Kampemier, founder of FaceWare in Urbana, IL, one of the first worldwide programming projects.
+I participated in FaceWare from 1985 until 1993 and am now involved in its re-application in Apple's X-Code and IOS.
+Advantages of FaceWare or X-Code is its graphical user/programmer interface (GUI or GPI) that can be easily updated with new menus, dials, text editors, spreadsheets, OpenGL windows, etc.

-Academic application needs GPI to keep model, control, and view separate to avoid wasting time reinventing the wheel or debugging buttons in class.
-Teaching useful root-level object oriented programming along with physics is possible.
-Mixing serious academics with deep coding is still regarded as heresy, but sooner or later it needs to be part of serious science education.
+Another advantage for academic application is that good GPI's keep model, control, and view separate.
+This avoids time wasted reinventing the wheel or debugging buttons in class.
+Now teaching useful root-level object oriented programming along with physics is possible.
+Mixing serious academics with deep coding is still regarded as heresy, but sooner or later it should be more a part of serious science education.